richardjalba/NextJS-SaaSAI/README.md

 Then I move the Login : User Info & Logout logic from the index.js file and move it into the AppLayout.js file.

 While I'm in the index.js file, I cut and paste all the imports into the AppLayout.js file, along with useUser hook.

+Imported FontAwesome and further built out the AppLayout.js file.

+Now I create a Logo folder in the Components folder with an index.js and Logo.js file.

+Added the Google Fonts into the \_apps.js file.
+Added fonts to tailwind.config.js file.

+Built out the Homepage.
+Created CSS component in globals.css file and simplified code.

+(Note to Self: Start implementing GPT)